-Partners from Safeguarding Adults Boards, Children’s Safeguarding Partnerships, Community Safety Partnerships across North Yorkshire, the City of York and East Riding have come together and developed an extensive programme of learning events, seminars and interactive sessions which all underpin this year’s theme – ‘Safeguarding is everybody’s business’.
+Partners from Safeguarding Adults Boards, Children’s Safeguarding Partnerships, Community Safety Partnerships across North Yorkshire, the City of York and East Riding came together and developed an extensive programme of learning events, seminars and interactive sessions which all underpin this year’s theme – ‘Safeguarding is everybody’s business’.

-The conference boasts a packed programme of sessions for anyone wanting to learn more about safeguarding or develop their skills and knowledge.
+The conference boasted a packed programme of sessions for anyone wanting to learn more about safeguarding or develop their skills and knowledge.

-Public-facing sessions will raise awareness of key issues and provide insight into how every member of the public can play a role in safeguarding themselves, their families and the wider community – reinforcing the key message of the week that ‘Safeguarding is everybody’s business’.
+Public-facing sessions raised awareness of key issues and provide insight into how every member of the public can play a role in safeguarding themselves, their families and the wider community – reinforcing the key message of the week that ‘Safeguarding is everybody’s business’.

-The Week was opened with a short message from Lisa Winward, Chief Constable of North Yorkshire Police, and Day one closed with a message from Richard Webb, Director of Health and Adult Services, North Yorkshire County Council.
+Safeguarding Week was opened with a short message from Lisa Winward, Chief Constable of North Yorkshire Police, and Michelle Carrington, Vale of York Clinical Commissioning Group and Interim Director of Nursing for Humber, Coast and Vale ICS, closed with a message at the end of the final day.

-We are also running a ‘virtual’ marketplace – there are a number of agencies, organisations and charities working across North Yorkshire, the City of York and the East Riding to safeguard, advise and support people, and their videos can be viewed below:
+We also ran a ‘virtual’ marketplace – there are a number of agencies, organisations and charities working across North Yorkshire, the City of York and the East Riding to safeguard, advise and support people, and their videos can be viewed below: